- Home

 Conservation of Mass

-A fundamental law stating that in any chemical reaction, the total mass of all reactants exactly equals the total mass of all products, because atoms are rearranged but never created or destroyed.
+A fundamental law stating that in any chemical reaction, the total mass of all reactants exactly equals the total mass of all products, because atoms.

 Exothermic Reaction